 When we visited the hotel was fitting in mud baths, which is something I have always wanted to try.
 Too bad I was there only a week before the mud baths were ready for use.
 But we did try out the Kneipp baths at the indoor spa.

-There is a restaurant at the hotel called Restaurant Varmá, like the river by which the hotel is situated.
-We had been invited to dinner at my sister's house in a neighbouring village Stokkseyri, so we missed out on the food at the hotel.
+There is a restaurant at the hotel called Restaurant Reykr, like the river by which the hotel is situated.
+We had been invited to dinner at my sister's house in the neighbouring village Stokkseyri, so we missed out on the food at the hotel.

 I am sorry we missed dining at the restaurant as the reviews I read on Tripadvisor are excellent.
 They serve local food such as smoked goose breasts, reindeer steak, arctic char, and ptarmigan soup.
 Next time for sure.